 Having spent the last few years redesigning the service, moving fire station locations, and ensuring resources remain allocated appropriate to risk and demand, the Authority continues to face similar challenges and further levels of financial cuts over the coming years.
-The Community Risk Management Strategy continues to be the foundation for minimising the impact of the cuts and maintaining a focus on reducing the number of incidents.
-The Authority continues to revisit its Integrated Risk Management Plan (IRMP) in order to determine the most cost effective methods of providing operational cover.
+The Community Risk Management Strategy is now under review and the Authority will revisit its Integrated Risk Management Plan (IRMP) to ensure a joined up approach to the analysis of risk and the deployment of resources.
+In light of recent major incidents, a review of foreseeable risks is also taking place.

-The Authority has restructured at a senior level, transferring responsibilities for health and safety, workforce training development and employment resourcing to the Chief Employment Services Officer.
+The Authority has restructured at a senior level, transferring responsibilities for health and safety, organisational development and employment resourcing to the Chief Employment Services Officer.
 It is anticipated that this change will further enhance improvements made within these areas.

 The service has introduced a new Safer Communities Prevention Strategy in 2017 following extensive stakeholder engagement.
-This involved holding a series of partnership events, visits to all operational fire stations across West Yorkshire and a public engagement survey to inform the future prevention strategy.
-The service has started a two year staff training programme to implement a revised home visit programme that will build on the traditional fire prevention messages and include simple assessments, advice and signposting for additional health and well-being concerns.
+This involved holding a series of partnership events, visits to all operational fire stations across West Yorkshire and a public engagement survey which informed the development of the strategy.
+The service is 18 months into a two year staff training programme to implement a revised home visit programme that will build on the traditional fire prevention messages and include simple assessments, advice and signposting for additional health and well-being concerns.
 The new 'Safe and Well' checks will include an assessment of fire safety, falls and frailty, social isolation as well as support for crime prevention, winter cold and stopping smoking.
 A new risk filter approach to all referrals commenced in April 2017 and this ensures that we target resources towards people with the greatest need.
 Individuals assessed as being low risk are offered alternative education through a new online education tool or posted leaflets.
 The new strategy will ensure that the Authority is delivering the most efficient and effective early intervention and prevention service for those most vulnerable and that appropriate interventions are made available either through our actions or that of partners in order to reduce the risk as far as is possible.
-WYFRA has been successful in establishing a wide range of education programmes that help and support young people whatever their challenges may be and this was recognised in December 2016 when the Youth Intervention Team won an award for 'Partnership of the Year' at the Excellence in Fire and Emergency Awards.
+WYFRA has been successful in establishing a wide range of education programmes that help and support young people whatever their challenges may be.
+The Youth Intervention Programme challenges high risk, vulnerable young people to change their behaviours to lead safer lives, examples of these include 'Shout', 'Grit' and 'Firefit'.

 Within the building safety environment, the Authority continues to respond to the needs of business and the demands placed upon them by fire safety regulation.
 The Primary Authority Scheme continues to grow and now encompasses both individual businesses and associations of business.
 These schemes allow consistent assured advice to be provided.
 WYFRA has played a significant role in the development of the nationally adopted short audit which helps to reduce the bureaucratic burden on business and have recently introduced nationally approved standard letters and paragraphs, again with the aim of making fire safety legislation both more consistent and proportionate.
-Overall the focus is now very much one of support, although where appropriate the full range of enforcement options is still used.
+Overall, the focus is now very much one of support, although where appropriate the full range of enforcement options is still used.
+The service has carried out a review of our Operational Risk Visit programme and is now developing to use an intelligence led approach.
+Protection officers are investigating the benefits of attending major fires to assist with tactical planning and operational learning.